ravendb/ravendb-go-client/porting_notes.md

+This document describes how and why Go port deviates from Java codebase.

 Go is a statically typed language without generics.

 That means that code patterns that work well in a dynamicaly typed language (Python,